hazmole/masks-zh-release/content/docs/rules/the-hooks-and-arcs/the-arcs.md

 calling on the relevant subtype here.

 ##### Restoration Subtypes:
-* Redemption (impulse: to draw into the light)
+* Redemption (推動力: to draw into the light)
-* Reclamation (impulse: to repel through force and battle)
+* Reclamation (推動力: to repel through force and battle)
-* Rebellion (impulse: to subvert through chaos and mayhem)
+* Rebellion (推動力: to subvert through chaos and mayhem)
-* Reconstruction (impulse: to rebuild despite danger)
+* Reconstruction (推動力: to rebuild despite danger)

 ##### Restoration Moves:
 * Reveal a rebuilt threat